exebetche/vlsub/README.md

 * Select a subtitles file on the list
 * Click on "Download selection"
 * That's it, the subtitles should appear on your video.
-* If you're not happy with your subtitles (wrong sync etc), you can select an other one and click "Download" again, that will erase the previous one and load it autoamtically.
+* If you're not happy with your subtitles (wrong sync etc), you can select an other one and click "Download" again, that will erase the previous one and load it automatically.

 #### Limitation: